giacomosirri/nats-on-scaleway-poc/README.md

 ![Architecture diagram](architecture-diagram.png)

 ## Explanation
- are also provided by Scaleway, which means that the constraint on the cloud provider can be respected.

-Scaleway provides NATS accounts (aka servers).
-[NATS](https://github.com/nats-io) (Neural Autonomic Transport System) is a cloud-native, open-source messaging system designed around performance, security and ease of use.
-It has been part of the [CNCF landscape](https://landscape.cncf.io/) as an incubating project since 2018.

-NATS implements the *publish-subscribe* pattern, in which the **publisher** sends a message on a communication channel (in NATS it is called **Subject**) the **subscriber** can listen (or subscribe) to.

 For the use case at hand, we can assume that when a vehicle starts up, the ECU executes several NATS clients, one for each physical sensor.
 These clients publish messages to the NATS server, each on a separate hierarchical subject (e.g. vehicle.145.speed, where 145 is the id of the vehicle).

 *Note: the data produced by the NATS clients is completely random.
 For the sake of simplicity, the generated data points are floating point values in the [0,100] range.*